Recreational Soccer League

 Soft-cleated shoes cannot not have metal spikes on the bottom.

-There are versions of shin pads that are small and slip into the socks and versions that wrap around the ankle.
+There are versions of shin guards that are small and slip into the socks and versions that wrap around the ankle.
 Some players find the ankle version rubs during the game, but some players find the ankle version provides additional support.
 The majority of players use the smaller, slip in style.
 Whatever style you choose is your choice.

 5U, 6U, 7U, and 8U will use a size 3 soccer ball.